mleiv/UIHeaderTabs/README.md

 ![Example](/UIHeaderTabsExample/Example.png?raw=true)

+## Latest Update 2016-02-20

+I removed the secondary child view controller protocol, *TabGroupControllable*, and replaced *controllerStoryboards* and *controllers* list with a function *tabControllersInitializer* to create each controller for each tab.
+I renamed many of the protocol variables to be more specific to tabs.
+Added some boundaries to the individual tab nib, so that it does not overflow its space (although you may want to switch the tabs nib UIStackView to use proportional spacing rather than equal spacing if you have a mix of large/small tabs that won't fit inside boxes divided equally - but the idea is that you wholly customize the nibs to your own app anyway).

 ## Including UIHeaderTabs Your App

 Add the UIHeaderTabs folder to your app.
 (There is no Carthage or Cocoapods option, sorry).